OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 GraphQL supports mutation, or manipulation of data, in addition to its most common use case of data fetching.
 If an API implements/allows mutation then there may need to be access controls put in place to restrict which consumers, if any, can modify data through the API.
 Setups that require mutation access control would include APIs where only read access is intended for requesters or where only certain parties should be able to modify certain fields.

-#### Introspection + GraphiQL

-Many implementations of GraphQL have Introspection and GraphiQL enabled by default and leave them accessible without requiring authentication.
-This is problematic because introspection allows the requester to learn all about supported schema and queries (see a [real-world example](https://hackerone.com/reports/291531) abusing this).
-Introspection might be how the API owner wants to educate consumers about how to use the API.
-However, the preferred way to educate consumers about a service is through a separate documentation channel such as a wiki, Git Readme, or readthedocs.

-The safest and usually easiest approach is to just disable introspection and GraphiQL system-wide.
-See [this page](https://lab.wallarm.com/why-and-how-to-disable-introspection-query-for-graphql-apis/) or consult your GraphQL implementation's documentation to learn how to disable introspection altogether.
-If your implementation does not natively support disabling introspection or if you would like to allow some consumers/roles to have this access you can build a filter in your service to only allow approved consumers to access the introspection system.

-> This blurb is from nikitastupin.
-Would be great if we knew the name of this "hint" feature and link to documentation to disable it.
-I couldn't find anything from a quick Google.

-Keep in mind that even if introspection is disabled you can still guess fields by brute forcing them.
-Furthermore, some GraphQL implementations give you a hint when a field name you provide is similar to an existing field (e.g. you provide `usr` and the response may ask if you meant the valid `user` field instead).
-You should consider disabling this feature.

 ***Disable Introspection - Java***

 ```Java